 Staff will ensure that they do not post any images online that identify children who are pupils at the school without their consent.
+(For School Communications - e.g. School Twitter, Consent is recorded on SIMS from School Essential Forms)

 Staff should be aware of the school's digital devices policy.